jndiogo/sibila/docs/models/setup_format.md

 So, how to find the chat template for a new model that you intend to use?

-This is normally listed in the model's page, search in that page for "template" and copy the listed Jinja template text.
+This is normally listed in the model's page: search in that page for "template" and copy the listed Jinja template text.

 If the template isn't directly listed in the model's page, you can look for a file named "tokenizer_config.json" in the main model files.
 This file should include an entry named "chat_template" which is what we want.